 The following firms were retained at fiscal year-end and by the Board of Trustees to serve in professional capacities or provide consultant services.
-Please refer to pages 61 in the Investment Section for the Schedule of Advisor Fees, page 64 for the Brokerage Commissions and pages 62-63 for the Investment Professionals.
+Please refer to page 65 for the schedule of Advisor Fees, page 68 for the Brokerage Commissions and page 66 for the investment professionals.